-valuation An opinion of the value of an asset or liability, at a specified date, given in writing.
+valuation A "valuation" refers to the act or process of determining an estimate of value of an asset or liability by applying VS. An opinion of the value of an asset or liability, at a specified date, given in writing.
 Unless limitations are agreed in the terms of engagement , this will be provided after an inspection , and any further investigations and enquiries that are appropriate, having regard to the nature of the asset and the purpose of the valuation .
 The wording "估價" and "估值" in Chinese bears the same meaning of valuation throughout this Standards . valuation date The date on which the opinion of value applies.
-The valuation date should also include the time at which it applies if the value of the type of asset can change materially in the course of a single day. valuation method See method of valuation. valuation report The means in writing of providing the client with the final conclusion of a valuation or appraisal . valuation reviewer A professional valuer engaged to review the work of another valuer .
-As part of a valuation review, that professional may perform certain valuation procedures and/ or provide an opinion of value. valuer The member who is undertaking / undertook a valuation.
+The valuation date should also include the time at which it applies if the value of the type of asset can change materially in the course of a single day. valuation method See method of valuation. valuation report The means in writing of providing the client with the final conclusion of a valuation or appraisal. valuation reviewer A professional valuer engaged to review the work of another valuer.
+As part of a valuation review, that professional may perform certain valuation procedures and/ or provide an opinion of value. value (noun) The word "value" refers to the judgement of the valuer of the estimated amount consistent with one of the bases of value set out in VS5 - Bases of Value . valuer The member who is undertaking / undertook a valuation.
 Unless proven otherwise by evidence, the valuer of a valuation is identified as: (a) the member who appears as the signatory of the report; or (b) in case condition (a) above does not apply; the member who has the Vicarious Liability under the Rules of Conduct of HKIS.
-For the valuer who is qualified to undertake a valuation , see VS2 - Qualifications of a Valuer . weight The amount of reliance placed on a particular indication of value in reaching a conclusion of value (e.g. when a single method is used, it is afforded 100% weight). weighting The process of analysing and reconciling differing indications of values, typically from different methods and/or approaches.
+For the valuer who is qualified to undertake a valuation, see VS2 - Qualifications of a Valuer. weight The amount of reliance placed on a particular indication of value in reaching a conclusion of value (e.g. when a single method is used, it is afforded 100% weight). weighting The process of analysing and reconciling differing indications of values , typically from different methods and/or approaches.
 This process does not include the averaging of valuations without reasons, which is not acceptable. worth See investment value